CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NX-OS-to-NVUE-EVPN.md

 weight: 300
 ---

-Cumulus Linux version 4.4 introduces a new CLI called {{<kb_link url="cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE/" text="NVUE">}}.
+Cumulus Linux version 4.4 introduces a new CLI called {{<kb_link latest="cl" url="System-Configuration/NVIDIA-User-Experience-NVUE.md" text="NVUE">}}.
 NVUE is a complete object model for Cumulus Linux, which makes translating configurations from one vendor to another much more reliable the first time you use Cumulus Linux and across Cumulus Linux versions.

 This KB article describes how to take a basic NX-OS configuration for EVPN and translate it to NVUE.
 The example confiuration is based on [this Cisco Configuration Example](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/200952-Configuration-and-Verification-VXLAN-wit.html).